 The CGA shape grammar of CityEngine is a unique programming language specified to generate architectural 3D content.
 The term CGA stands for Computer Generated Architecture.
 The idea of grammar-based modeling is to define rules, or CGA rules within CityEngine, that iteratively refine a design by creating more and more detail.
 The rules operate on shapes which consist of a geometry in a locally oriented bounding-box (the so-called scope).
 The following rule derivation illustrates the process: on the left side the start shape is shown and on the right side the resulting generated model is displayed.

 The generation of building geometries with the CGA shape grammar works as follows:

-- The building lots are either created by the CityEngine with the above mentioned tools or imported.
-In the latter case, also mass models (building envelopes) can be the starting point.
+- The building lots are either created by CityEngine with the above mentioned tools or imported.
+Instead of polygons, mass models (building envelopes) can also be the starting point.